YGVilela/Billiards/README.md

 - **Realistic physics:** I'll probably consult [Evan Kiefl's](https://ekiefl.github.io/2020/04/24/pooltool-theory/) research for this part.
 My intention is to allow the user to select whether or not they want realistic ball-cloth/ball/cushion interaction piecewise.

-- **Disable physics:** No velocity loss due to ball-cloth interaction.
+- **Constant velocity:** No velocity loss due to ball-cloth interaction.

 - **User-defined table:** I'm still not sure if I want to allow free-hand designs, I want to allow the user to define the boundaries using equations and the position of the pockets.